 To be eligible for SLRP an entity must also:

 - Obtain matching funds from your state and or territory to fund the program.
 The state/territory must agree to make available (directly or through donations from public or private entities) non-Federal contributions in cash toward SLRP award contracts in an amount not less than $1 for each $1 of Federal funds provided in the grant.

 - Ensure the SLRP will be administered by a state agency.
-States must demonstrate that the program operated with the grant funds will be administered directly by a state agency.

 - Agree to use federal funds received through the SLRP to make loan repayment awards only.